Find Grad Schools

 21 Yearly Graduations

 University of North Carolina School of the Arts is the 19th most popular school in the nation for students seeking a master's degree in film.
 Roughly 1,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $6,497 per year, while in-state graduate students, on average, pay $9,696 per year.
+The average in-state tuition for full-time undergraduates is $6,497 per year, while in-state graduate students, on average, pay $9,196 per year.
 During the most recent year for which we have data, 21 people received their master's degree in film from UNCSA.
-Around 35% of these students were from an underrepresented racial-ethnic group, and 42% were women.
-Data shows that UNCSA graduates that hold this degree go on to make a median salary of $31,087.
+About 27% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 #20